Skip to main content

 • story

-• “Okay so I'm a huge Lovecraft fan and I think along with Dreams in the Witchhouse this is the best Lovecraft game I have ever played.
-It catches the Lovecraft vibe perfectly, mixing many Lovecraft stories into one storyline with great humor.
+• “Okay so I'm a huge Lovecraft fan and I think along with Dreams in the Witchhouse, this is the best Lovecraft game I have ever played.
+It catches the Lovecraft vibe perfectly.
+It's one storyline, but so many Lovecraft stories are included that as a true connoisseur you feel amazed.
+All the familiar names and stories are mixed in a great experience, with every chapter holding something new yet familiar.
+They got everything right: important places, names, and the riddles aren't too hard.
+It is a story-driven game with great humor.
 The noir detective and his socially awkward partner are the perfect couple for a Lovecraft story, and the game doesn't take itself too seriously.
 Simply love it.”

-• “There were a few threads that were just left loose (aliens abducting people and babies to collect their blood and to experiment on them, for instance), the ending was a bit too simple and fast, but still, overall, the story is okay.”
+• “There were a few threads that were just let loose, the ending was a bit too simple and fast, but still, overall, the story is ok.”

 • atmosphere

-The game excels in crafting a rich, immersive atmosphere that masterfully blends noir detective style with Lovecraftian horror, enhanced by evocative pixel art and a jazzy, sometimes ominous soundtrack.
-Reviewers consistently praise its mood of mystery, dread, and eerie charm, noting that the strong writing, detailed environments, and music work together to sustain tension and captivate players throughout.
-While the lack of voice acting is noted, it does little to diminish the game's compelling and atmospheric experience.
+The game excels in creating a rich, immersive atmosphere that masterfully blends Lovecraftian horror with 1930s noir detective vibes, enhanced by stunning pixel art and a jazzy, ominous soundtrack.
+Reviewers consistently praise its moody visuals, evocative music, and compelling writing that together sustain tension and mystery throughout the experience.
+While some note the absence of voice acting, the strong atmosphere, style, and storytelling overwhelmingly compensate, making it a standout in atmospheric adventure gaming.

-• “The pixel art oozes atmosphere; there are tons of Lovecraft references everywhere, the dialogues are sharp and witty, the occultism is appropriately obscure, and the moody light decorates the filthy streets with fitting melancholy.”
+• “The pixel art oozes atmosphere, with tons of Lovecraft references everywhere, sharp and witty dialogues, and moody lighting that decorates the filthy streets with fitting melancholy.”

 • “The lore is abundant and central to the story, but this is not, by any stretch of the imagination, an atmosphere like the books'.”